 The Dutch housing market can still be quite tricky, no matter which of the bigger cities you're looking to buy in.
 Thus, we will cover cities but also surrounding areas that can increase your chance of getting the property of your dreams.
 With good train or road connections in the Netherlands, living in a city or village different from where you work is not a problem.

 More likely to win a bid when buying a property

 A small city in population, but don't worry, you won't be bored.
 Leiden is famous for its university is buzzing with student life, making it a great place for internationals.
 Full of museums, activities, and restaurants, it is also a good option for families with children.
 Additionally, it has a good location if you need to commute to other cities.

-Some might say that The Hague has it all: modern buildings, its own forest, and a 20-minute tram ride to the beach from the city center.
+Some might say that The Hague has it all: modern buildings, its own forest, and a 20-minute tram ride to the beach from the city centre.
 Quite a few international organizations, the seat of the Dutch government, and many embassies reside in The Hague, which ensures a versatile international community of people from all around the world.
 The Hague is very desirable in the housing market, so the competition is high.
-However, still better than Amsterdam or Utrecht.
+However, it is still better than Amsterdam or Utrecht.